 6. Sleep!
 Your adrenals need sleep to repair and recover from stress.
 A study showed that for every 1 hour of sleep lost per day there is an increase of .35 in body mass index (BMI).
 This is about 2 pounds in a 35-year-old female who is 5’4” and 160 lbs.
 Sleep duration may also be a predictor of weight gain, insulin resistance, diabetes, and cardiovascular disease.

 If you are looking to dig deeper into this issue, please contact me for an appointment – I would love to help.
-I use saliva hormone testing to help evaluate metabolic function.
-I have seen dramatic changes in patients energy, food cravings, weight, blood sugar, and overall healthy by addressing adrenal fatigue and blood sugar issues.
+We offer saliva hormone testing to help evaluate metabolic function with dramatic changes in patients energy, food cravings, weight, blood sugar, and overall healthy.
 I hope to hear from you soon!
 To schedule visits, including complimentary 15 minute in-person or phone visits at my Edina or Woodbury locations, visit this link.